fablabbcn/smartcitizen-docs/docs/Guides/data/Handling calibration data.md

 ## How to store data

-The calibration data for is managed by a unique `hardware ID`, and should be visible on the device itself (on a yellow sticker, normally on the form of <span style="color: black; background: orange;border-radius: 35px;padding:5px;border: solid 1px #C7BEB6;">SCAS21000X</span>) as seen below:
+The calibration data for is managed by a unique `hardware ID`, and should be visible on the device itself (on a yellow sticker, normally on the form of <span style="color: black; background: orange;border-radius: 35px;padding:0 7px;border: solid 1px #C7BEB6;font-weight: bold;">SCAS21000X</span>) as seen below:

 ![](/assets/images/postprocessing_id.jpg)

 !!! danger
     This `hardware ID` is not the same as the `kit ID`.
-The `kit ID` is the number you have after the smartcitizen.me/kits/ url where you see the data of your kit.
+The `kit ID` is the number you have after the [smartcitizen.me/kits/](https://smartcitizen.me/kits/) url where you see the data of your kit.
 The `hardware ID` is the one in the sticker.
 The hardware ID is meant to never change, while the `kit ID` can change as you can register your kit many times!

 The easiest way to store this ID is to edit your kit in the `/edit` page: `https://smartcitizen.me/kits/kit-id/edit`.
 For instance, if your kit is number `13238`, simply visit [https://smartcitizen.me/kits/13238/edit](https://smartcitizen.me/kits/13238/edit):

 ![](/assets/images/postprocessing_edit.png)

 Then, in `hardware URL` field, introduce the number in the yellow sticker.
-Save and you are done!
+Save your work and you are done!

 ## Advanced setup